Das Stundenglas

-Das Stundenglas (English: The Hourglass) is a German text adventure game published in 1990 by Software 2000 and developed by Weltenschmiede, and released for Amiga, Atari ST and DOS.
-Das Stundenglas is part of a text adventure trilogy; it is succeeded by Die Kathedrale (1991) and Hexuma (1992).
-The trilogy lacks an overarching plot, and in each entry the setting, role of the protagonist, and goal differ between each game.
+Das Stundenglas (English: The Hourglass) is a German interactive fiction game published in 1990 by Software 2000 and developed by Weltenschmiede.
+It was released for Amiga, Atari ST, and MS-DOS.
+Das Stundenglas is part of a trilogy; it is succeeded by Die Kathedrale (1991) and Hexuma (1992).
+The trilogy lacks an overarching plot, and the setting, role of the protagonist, and goal differ between each game.
 Games in the trilogy do not require knowledge of the other entries and may be played as standalone games.

 Plot

 Das Stundenglas takes place in the year 2012, in a post-apocalyptic version of Earth which has been devastated by a man-made ecological disaster.
 The game begins with the protagonist being chased by a group of bandits while in the ruins of a small town, but they escape into an abandoned toy store.
 The protagonist discovers a chest, opens it and climbs inside; they then are transported to another world: the town of Munterwassertal, which translates to lively water valley in English.
 Das Stundenglas includes fantasy creatures such as trolls, witches, dragons and a descendant of the Loch Ness Monster.

 Das Stundenglas has time and point mechanics; all actions cause time to pass in-game, while certain actions award the player points.
 The player's points and the current time are indicated on the right of the screen.

 The residents of this world, both human and creature, have coins that the protagonist must collect.
 The eponymous hourglass is missing along with half of the town's residents, and the protagonist must find twelve coins in order to bring everything and everyone back, and fix the mistakes of the present post-apocalyptic world through actions in the past.
 The twelve coins belong to the remaining townspeople, and the protagonist must perform quests for them to earn the coins.
 Each of the coins are marked by a number, and these numbers correspond to archways marked around the town.

 The protagonist must find two wizards who possess special sand; the sand belongs to the hourglass, which controls the flow of time in the world.
 The protagonist has twelve days to recover the sand and return it to the hourglass, or time is irreparable.

 In the short novel included alongside Das Stundenglas, it is revealed that eighty years prior to the game's setting, Sir Percival Glanfoss, while seeking a method of time travel, first discovered a time-travelling chest in a Tibetan monastery.
 Before his death, Glanfoss discovered that a counterpart to the chest existed; this chest was used by the protagonist in the year 2012.
 Glanfoss collected all the information he had regarding the chest, and sent it to where the second chest was presumed to be; this information was retrieved by the protagonist when they found the chest.
 The chest in the Tibetan monastery was destroyed when the apocalypse struck.